 What about COVID?

 Currently, we plan to bring families to DC for an in-person Strolling Thunder.
 In accordance with our COVID policy, we will continue to monitor public health advisories and make any adjustments necessary to maximize safety.
 We encourage all participants to take necessary precautions to protect their health and the health of their children.
 Participants may be asked to wear masks or to share their vaccination status.

 What if I’m not currently active on social media?

 That’s OK!
-What better reason to start tweeting than to tell your Members of Congress why they need to #ThinkBabiesAndAct?
+What better reason to start posting than to tell your Members of Congress why they need to #ThinkBabiesAndAct?
 As part of Strolling Thunder, we ask that participants actively share their experiences on social media.
-We will provide simple tips to help you set up an account if needed, share photos, and connect with your Members of Congress, as well as other participants and supporters across the country.
 Whether you prefer Twitter, Facebook, Instagram, or another platform, we need your help to share the Think Babies message before, during, and after the event.

 What happens after the Strolling Thunder event?

-Families are often babies’ most powerful advocates!
-After May 17, you will have opportunities to Be a Big Voice for Little KidsTM as part of Think Babies and beyond.
+After going home, you will have opportunities to Be a Big Voice for Little Kids™ as part of Think Babies and beyond.
 As someone who your Members of Congress know, your advocacy will be more important than ever!
 You will be invited to join our community of Strolling Thunder alumni families, the Strolling Thunder Family Advocacy Network, who meet regularly, receive updates, and continue to be strong advocates for infants and toddlers in their state and across the country.
-There are many options for participation, including calling your Members of Congress’ office, visiting your Members of Congress in their district and state offices (based on pandemic restrictions), writing to your local newspaper, or engaging other parents!
+There are many options for participation, including calling your Members of Congress’ office, visiting your Members of Congress in their district and state offices, writing to your local newspaper, or engaging other parents!
 We will be here to support you along the way.